Janine R. Wedel: Reviews

 The book was generally well received.
 Publishers Weekly gave Shadow Elite a starred review.

 The Huffington Post selected it as a monthly Book Club selection and described it as a "gripping, disquieting book" that exposes and explains why it's been so hard to bring about any real change in our country---why Washington "no longer seems capable of addressing the problems our nation faces".

 The Financial Times described the book as "a serious study of global affairs ... and the top-level politicians, bureaucrats and businessmen who make up the global elite.
 Janine Wedel's argument is that political culture at the beginning of the 21st century has changed in such a way" as to make it easier, and even obligatory, for individuals to mask their true agendas and conflicts of interest in creating policies.

 Public Administration Review described Shadow Elite as making "an important contribution to the effort to conceptualize the increasingly problematic role of elites in American government and politics."
 This review determined that the book finds a "startling, if not alarming", congruence between off-the-books governing practices in Eastern Europe upon the fall of the Soviet Union and government policy "entrepreneurship" in the United States.

 Contemporary Sociology called Shadow Elite "an example of the cutting edge of the discipline [of anthropology]."
-Choice wrote that "Wedel (George Mason Univ.) presents an arresting theory of power that deserves wide attention....as a thinker she is in the same league as John Kenneth Galbraith and Charles Lindblom."
+Choice wrote that "Wedel (George Mason University) presents an arresting theory of power that deserves wide attention....as a thinker she is in the same league as John Kenneth Galbraith and Charles Lindblom."